alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 ##What you might need to change

 To deliver better public services you’ll need to change existing behaviours and cultures and successfully transition to new ways of working.
-You may need to develop the skills within your team and keep up to date on new methods and technologies and change your physical [environment](/service-manual/the-team/working-environment.html) to suit the team.
+You may need to develop the skills within your team and keep up to date on new methods and technologies.
+It may also be necessary to change your physical [working environment](/service-manual/the-team/working-environment.html) to get the best out of your team.

 You may need to radically change governance and management structures and will need to run projects in a more [agile](/service-manual/agile/index.html) way.

-You will need to build relationships with new suppliers that you may have found through new procurement routes, [G-Cloud](http://gcloud.civilservice.gov.uk/) for example.
+You will need to build relationships with new suppliers that you may have found through new procurement routes, such as the [G-Cloud](http://gcloud.civilservice.gov.uk/).

-There could be a need to write-off previous financial investment, so you will need courage and conviction to stop spending on old, legacy systems.
+It may be necessary and more cost-effective to write-off previous financial investments, so you will need courage and conviction to stop spending on old, legacy systems.

-The Cabinet Office, through the [IT spend controls](/service-manual/technology/spending-controls.html), has a strong preference against extending contracts to support legacy systems so at the very least you’ll need an exit management strategy that sets out a plan for how you’ll get out of this outdated technology.
+The Cabinet Office, through the [IT spend controls](/service-manual/technology/spending-controls.html), has a strong preference against extending contracts to support legacy systems.
+At the very least youwill need an exit management strategy that sets out a plan for how you will significantly reduce any dependence on outdated technology.

 The cost of maintaining out of date technology that isn’t fit for purpose could far outweigh the cost of changing to a more suitable technology that better meets [user needs](/service-manual/users/user-needs.html).